Google Ads vs. Facebook Ads: Which is Better?

 Read More: How Much To Charge for Social Media Management Services

-5 Key Differences Between Facebook Ads and Google Ads
+5 Key Differences Between Facebook Ads vs Google Ads

 Now that we've covered the basics, let's jump into the main differences between Facebook Ads and Google Ads.

-Both Google and Facebook have enormous reach—Google handles an estimated more than 5.8 billion searches every single day, while Facebook has an estimated 1.73 billion daily active users.
+Both Google and Facebook have enormous reach—Google handles more than 22 billion searches daily, while Facebook has an estimated 3.065 billion daily active users.

 That said, advertising on mobile certainly isn't an opportunity you should shy away from!